qstar-inc/cities2-VanillaPloppableBuildings/README.md

 A Cities: Skylines II mod.
 Available on [PDX Mods](https://mods.paradoxplaza.com/mods/79020/Windows).

 If you want, it is possible to use this mod without the usage of APM mods.
-Download the `Resources` folder, rename it to "StarQ Vanilla Ploppable Buildings" and place it on `%LocalAppData%Low/Colossal Order/Cities Skylines II/Mods` folder.
+Download the `Resources` folder, rename it to "Vanilla Ploppable Zoned Buildings" and place it on `%LocalAppData%Low/Colossal Order/Cities Skylines II/Mods` folder.
 ___

 This is the full collection package for all non-terrain conforming and non-functional static zoned and specialized industrial buildings.